 Samaria City, Israel, 871 BC

 A belly laugh bounced from the prince.
-“Jezebel’s servants hover and chirp, but I have no idea what they do.”
+“Her servants hover and chirp, but I have no idea what they do.”

 Obadiah dipped the cucumber in olive oil and cast a careful glance.
-He might joke with his horse-racing buddy about servants, but he did not laugh about Jezebel’s four hundred Asherah officials who bought little girls and forced them to service clients in their temple.
+He might joke with his racing buddy about Jezebel’s servants, but he could not laugh about her four hundred Asherah officials who bought little girls and forced them to service clients in their temple.
 How could he, in good conscience, work for King Omri?
 Even if Obadiah returned to his father’s farm, Asherah would not be stopped.

-From the bend in the path at the ancient oak, Obadiah’s driver waved and loped up to the gate.
-He nodded at Ahab then addressed Obadiah.
+His driver rounded the ancient oak by the threshing floor and loped up to the gate.
+He nodded at Ahab.
+“My prince.”
+He addressed Obadiah.
 “Bring you an applicant, sir?”

 The driver sat, and a servant took him wine, cucumbers, bread and cheese.